SpongePowered/SpongeDocs/source/plugin/plugin-meta.rst

 Using the Annotation Processor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Writing extra file is quite annoying.
-Fortunately usually there is nothing extra you need to do, when compiling your
+Writing an extra file is quite annoying.
+Fortunately, usually there is nothing extra you need to do.
+When compiling
-plugin SpongeAPI is able to generate this file automatically based on the information provided in your ``@Plugin``
+your plugin, SpongeAPI is able to generate this file automatically based on the information provided in your
-annotation.
+``@Plugin`` annotation.

 Enabling
 --------

-If you're using a build system such as Gradle or Maven and have not explicitely disabled annotation processing there is
+If you're using a build system such as Gradle or Maven and have not explicitly disabled annotation processing there is
 nothing extra you need to do.
-By default the annotation processor will run automatically and generate a ``mcmod.info``
+By default the annotation processor will automatically run and generate a ``mcmod.info``
 file based on the contents of your ``@Plugin`` annotation.

 If you're not using a build system you need to manually enable annotation processing: TODO